Theodora Dragostinova

 • PhD, University of Illinois, Urbana-Champaign, USA

-Theodora Dragostinova studies transnational and global processes in modern Europe, with an emphasis on eastern Europe, the Balkans, and Bulgaria.
+Theodora Dragostinova is a historian of modern Europe whose research focuses geographically on Eastern Europe, the Balkans, and Bulgaria and thematically on comparative nationalism, migration and mobility, and the global Cold War.
 She is interested in how geopolitics, nationalism, war, shifting borders, and migration dynamics shape the choices of states, communities, and ordinary people.
 She examines the place of small states and marginal actors in important global developments, from war, displacement, and captivity to Cold War politics to cultural interactions across continents.
 She writes history that considers larger structures, local dynamics, and human agency.

 Dragostinova_book1 cover